 Interestingly, the introduction of a cross-site model was not associated with a reduction of the total number of admissions per year.
 This might be explained by the fact that newborn infants constitute an already high-risk patient population.
-According to the WHO in 2019, 47% of all deaths in under 5 years occurred in the newborn period.20 Previous neonatal studies have focused on improving outcomes of premature infants and more so the extremely premature ones.
+According to the World Health Organisation in 2019, 47% of all deaths in under five year olds occurred in the newborn period [20].
+Previous neonatal studies have focused on improving outcomes of premature infants and more so the extremely premature ones.
 It is interesting, however, to note that the vast majority of births are term or late preterm and neonatal admissions are commonly infants who require a brief episode of care.
 Our study is thus relevant to a wider population than the results of the specialised studies of extreme prematurity and more applicable to the wider public.

 Our study has strengths and some limitations.
+This is, to our knowledge, the first neonatal study to assess the effect of cross-site working on neonatal outcomes.
 We used a large population of infants that were cared for on the same unit minimising potential differences that relate to different clinical practices or standards of care between units.
-The applicability of our study lies in that the improved short-term neonatal outcomes following the introduction of cross-site working, if confirmed by larger and more diverse-population studies, could strengthen the argument of implementing a cross-site neonatal model of care.
+The applicability of our study lies in that the improved neonatal outcomes following the introduction of cross-site working, if confirmed by larger and more diverse-population studies, could strengthen the argument of implementing a cross-site neonatal model of care.
 We acknowledge as a limitation that it is impossible to completely separate the relative contribution of cross-site working to improved outcomes from the overall global tendency for better outcomes in neonatal care.
-For example, there has been an international drive to recognise and prevent neonatal hypothermia following the recognition of the detrimental effects of this complication on neonatal outcomes.21 The International Liaison Committee on Resuscitation recommended in a consensus statement in 2015 that the admission temperature of newborn infants should be maintained between 36.5°C and 37.5°C after birth, during stabilisation and admission, as temperature was a strong predictor of mortality and morbidity.22 Other outcomes though, such as earlier consultation and discharge and timely in utero transfer, can be predominantly attributed to the implementation of novel workforce models such as cross-site working.
-Our study cannot establish a clear causal link between the introduction of cross-site working and improved neonatal outcomes as it is retrospective and spans over 12 years.
+For example, there has been an international drive to recognise and prevent neonatal hypothermia following the recognition of the detrimental effects of this complication on neonatal outcomes [21].
+The International Liaison Committee on Resuscitation recommended in a consensus statement in 2015 that the admission temperature of newborn infants should be maintained between 36.5 and 37.5 °C after birth, during stabilisation and admission, as temperature was a strong predictor of mortality and morbidity [22].
+Other outcomes though, such as earlier consultation and discharge and timely in utero transfer, can be predominantly attributed to the implementation of novel workforce models such as cross-site working.
+Our study cannot establish a clear causal link between the introduction of cross-site working and improved neonatal outcomes as it is retrospective and spans over twelve years.
 Nevertheless, it is important to share with the neonatal community our experience of this intervention which could have significant policy implications.

-In conclusion, cross-site working between a level 3 and a level 1 neonatal unit was associated with improved shortterm neonatal outcomes relevant to level 1 neonatal care, such as a reduction in admission hypothermia, shorter length of stay and more timely first consultation by senior members of the team.
+In conclusion, cross-site working between a level three and a level one neonatal unit was associated with improved neonatal outcomes relevant to level one neonatal care, such as a reduction in admission hypothermia, shorter length of stay and more timely first consultation by senior members of the team.